oracle/weblogic-kubernetes-operator/site/creating-domain.md

 The script will perform the following steps:

 *	Create a directory for the generated Kubernetes YAML files for this domain.
-The pathname is /path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>.
+The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
 *	Create Kubernetes YAML files based on the provided inputs.
 *	Create a persistent volume for the shared state.
 *	Create a persistent volume claim for that volume.
 *	Create a Kubernetes job that will start up a utility WebLogic Server container and run WLST to create the domain on the shared storage.
 *	Wait for the job to finish and then create a domain custom resource for the new domain.

-The default domain created the script has the following characteristics:
+The default domain created by the script has the following characteristics:

 *	An Administration Server named `admin-server` listening on port `7001`.
 *	A single cluster named `cluster-1` containing the specified number of Managed Servers.
 *	A Managed Server named `managed-server1` listening on port `8001` (and so on up to the requested number of Managed Servers).
-*	Log files are located in `/shared/logs`.
+*	Log files that are located in `/shared/logs`.
 *	No applications deployed.
 *	No data sources.
 *	No JMS resources.